NEWSLETTER

-Cenpower will launch its $900m Kpone independent power plant (IPP) at the end of the year, reducing blackouts in Accra
+Cenpower will launch its $900m Kpone independent power plant (IPP) at the end of 2017, reducing blackouts in Accra.
+The Africa Report talks to Theo Sackey, Cenpower's chief executive officer.

 TAR: Given some of the instabilities in the economy, were there difficulties in raising finance?